 As well as the above fees, black box providers charge many of the same fees as traditional car insurers.
 This includes an APR if you pay monthly, cancellation charges and duplicate document fees.

-We hope you’ve enjoyed this article.
-Looking for more from Brindley Garages?
-Head here to check out more news from the motoring world, or if you’re in the market for a new car, see how we can help at our homepage.
+Head here to check out more news from the motoring world, or if you’re in the market for a new car, see how we can help today.